-The definition of grievous injury for purposes of Section 37 includes compound fractures, back and neck injuries, and other types of hazards discussed as trending in hospital emergency room visits at the CPSC's Micromobility Form.
+For purposes of Section 37, the definition of "grievous injury" includes compound fractures, back and neck injuries, and other types of hazards discussed as trending in hospital emergency room visits at the CPSC's Micromobility Form.
 The CPSC's regulations specifically enumerate additional conditions included in the definition of grievous injury from "severe burns, including any third degree burn over ten percent of the body or more, or any second degree burn over thirty percent of the body or more" to permanent mutilation or disfigurement, specifically referencing "non-facial scarring that permanently restriction motion."
 The regulations include a variety of other things including allegations of a "traumatically induced disease."